squarism/squarism.github.io/_posts/2013-04-21-the-blub-paradox-and-delicious-pie.markdown

 ### That Seems Hard

 Someone who can only write code in a procedural style can't break down problems into easily solvable bits.
-Without concepts like Mixins/Traits, Composing Behavior and TDD; a complex problem is just going to seem too hard.
-"I don't do that kind of stuff."
-When someone that has OO or Functional experience might say "here's how I would do it, who wants to help me?"
-Of course there are things that are just too big but the difference is in experience.
+Without concepts like Mixins/Traits, Composing Behavior and TDD; a complex problem is just going to seem too hard.  _"I don't do that kind of stuff."_  When someone that has OO or Functional experience might say _"here's how I would do it, who wants to help me?"_  Of course there are things that are just too big but the difference is in experience.
 A Bash scripter isn't ever going to understand ncurses events because they haven't ever written a desktop GUI.
-So even though ncurses can be great for turning "scripts" into "programs", they are going to shy away from ncurses because "wtf that seems hard".
+So even though ncurses can be great for turning "scripts" into "programs", they are going to shy away from ncurses because _"wtf that seems hard"_.

 - You can't explain the benefits of a web framework because of the Blub Paradox.
 - You can't explain the benefits of an ORM vs raw SQL because of the Blub Paradox.